Sherelle: Early life

 Sherelle was raised in Walthamstow, East London by her mother and sister.
 She grew up listening to dancehall, R&B and hip hop music, pirated through her family TV.
-She also grew up playing football and is fan of Arsenal F.C.
+She also grew up playing football and is a fan of Arsenal F.C.

 She was a presenter on the South London station Reprezent whilst attending Goldsmiths University.
 She completed radio courses before being given her own specialist slot on the station playing footwork and jungle.
 She eventually held a slot on BBC Radio 1 as a part of their Radio 1 Residency until 2021.
 She now has a slot on NTS alongside label co-owner and Apple Music 1's NAINA.
 Sherelle is openly gay.
+Sherelle is also vegan.

 Career

 Sherelle's breakthrough was with her 2019 Boiler Room DJ set, which went viral and allowed her to take up music full-time.
 In September 2019, she participated in the BBC Radio 1 residency series, featuring guestmixes and interviews from 4hero, Goldie, and Virgil Abloh.
 In 2020, she was recognized by DJ Mag as the year's best British DJ.
 Sherelle was also recognized as the 2020 BBC Radio 1 Essential Mix winner.

 In July 2021, her debut EP, 160 Down the A406, was met with positive reviews, and was acclaimed by Resident Advisor as "one of the year's most exciting production debuts."

 In October 2021, Sherelle released her first clothing collection, a collaboration with Boiler Room.

 She gained wider recognition with her recorded mix for fabric, fabric presents SHERELLE, released in November 2021.

 The mix was met with positive reviews, with particular praise for its high level of intensity and genre mixing.
 Pitchfork described the mix as "compressing decades of dancing to tightly woven two- and three-minute segments" which "catalogs a moment in which a new generation is grasping and reshaping a raving past that's too distant for them to remember."

 Until its disbandment in January 2022, Sherelle was a member of the all-female and non-binary DJ group 6 Figure Gang.

+From 16 September 2023, SHERELLE started hosting a new weekly show on BBC Radio 6 Music airing on Saturday nights, following the departure of fellow DJ The Blessed Madonna.

 Style

 Sherelle is known for the 160 beats per minute pacing in her music.
-Her music is considered hardcore and when DJing, she often mixes music released over the course of several decades.
-Her DJ sets and mixes have been described as breakbeat, acid house, and footwork.
+She often mixes music released over the course of several decades.
+Her DJ sets and mixes have been described as Footwork, Hardcore and Jungle.